Doteveryone/mobile-browser-prototyping-kit/README.md

 #### Making bars

-Any container will work as a bar, as long as it has the `data-bar` attribute:
+Any container will work as a bar, as long as it has the `data-bar` attribute.
+Here is an example using a `div` tag:

 ```html
 <div data-bar="location">